preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Project Site**: (A description will be added soon.)
 + **Default Page Collections and Page Types**: (A description will be added soon.)

-10. Set this as needed and click "Next".
+9. Set the options here as needed and click "Next".

 Finally, you can select to add Custom Steps.
 If you do, the following is shown: